 This might go without saying, but you’ll need a swimsuit and a rash guard.

 If you are snorkeling on your own, it can be cheaper to buy a snorkel set versus renting one.
-You can either pack one in your suitcase or buy one on Kauai (they sell them everywhere, even grocery stores.)
+You can either pack one in your suitcase or buy one on Kauai (they sell them everywhere, even in grocery stores.)
 Check out the latest prices and more details.

 Discover the best Kauai snorkeling beaches!